ethereum/go-ethereum/docs/_developers/dns-discovery-setup.md

 * `-eth-network ( mainnet | ropsten | rinkeby | goerli )` selects an Ethereum network.
 * `-les-server` selects LES server nodes.
 * `-ip <mask>` restricts nodes to the given IP range.
-* `-min-age <duration>` restricts the result set to nodes which have been live for the given duration.
+* `-min-age <duration>` restricts the result to nodes which have been live for the given duration.

 ### Creating DNS trees

 To turn a node list into a DNS node tree, the list needs to be signed.
 To do this, you need a key pair.
-To create the key file in the right format, you can use the cmd/ethkey utility.
+To create the key file in the correct format, you can use the cmd/ethkey utility.
 Please choose a good password to encrypt the key on disk.

 ```shell